-- a) Current and active NARST membership of at least 10 years - b) Evidence of service to NARST - c) Evidence of leadership and/or service in science education (e.g., service and leadership through collaborations with schools and other community organizations, application of research in practice, orientations of science education in the community, professional development, social justice and inclusive science education, international service) - d) Evidence of translational impact in science education (e.g., development of new ideas, illumination of novel areas, pursuit of a line of work, robust dissemination)
+- a) Current and active NARST membership of at least 10 years, or with a justifiable gap in sustained membership. - b) Evidence of sustained leadership and service to NARST. - c) Evidence of sustained leadership and service in science education (e.g., service and leadership through collaborations with schools and other community organizations, application of research in practice, mentoring of junior scholars, deep engagement and partnership with the community to improve science education, professional development, social justice and inclusive science education, international service).

+d) Evidence of sustained research and impact in science education (e.g., development and pursuit of new lines of work, illumination of novel areas of inquiry, robust dissemination).